 Pageview goals allow you to measure how many people visit a specific section of your site (for instance dynamically created checkout pages for ecommerce) and get referral sources and other details for those conversions.

-Since page views are collected automatically, you don’t need to change your website’s code to measure page URL goals.
+Since pageviews are collected automatically, you don’t need to change your website’s code to measure pageview goals.
+This makes pageview goals the easiest way to start tracking any type of conversion on your site.

 To get started with "Pageview Goals", go to your website's settings in Plausible Analytics and visit the "Goals" section.
 You should see an empty list with a prompt to add a goal.